Complaints Handling Policy

 If you have a dispute arising from how we have handled your initial request, or you are dissatisfied with a product or the customer service we have provided, you can request any staff member to lodge a complaint.
 We have trained our customer facing staff on this complaints policy, our obligations to you, how to recognise complaints and how to resolve issues quickly.
 You can contact us to make a complaint in the following ways:

-Our core office hours are 8am – 10pm Monday to Friday AEDT
+Our general office hours are 8am–8pm AEDT Monday to Friday and 8am-5pm AEDT on weekends

 We can help you make and manage your complaint